simonho288/EstateManage_backend/README.md

 $ npm start
 ```

-Note: Restart the server when the frontend codes is changed.
+Important Note: You'll need to restart the backend every time when the frontend code has changed.

-## Deployment
+## Deployment (TODO)

 1. Publish the CFW (NOT FULLY TESTED):